Careers360 Logo

 Example:

-If there are 7 white and 9 red balls in a container 6 balls are drawn successively.
-Find out the trails of 6 balls from the container will be Bernoulli’s trials after each draws of the ball as replaced or not replaced in the urn.
+If there are 7 white and 9 red balls in a container, 6 balls are drawn successively.
+The trials of 6 balls from the container will be Bernoulli’s trials after each draw of the ball, as replaced or not replaced in the urn.

 Solution:

-1. If the trial numbers are finite then the drawing of the ball with replacement will be the success for drawing a white ball is p = 7/16.
+1. If he trial numbers are finite then the drawing of the ball with replace, ent will be the success for drawing a white ball is ,p = 7/16.
 It will be the same for all six trials.
 So, the balls drawing with replacements are Bernoulli trials.

-2. If the drawing of the ball is done without replacement then the probability of success of drawing white ball will be 7/16 for the first trial, 6/15 for the second trial or if a red ball is drawn for 1st time will be 7/15 and so on.
+2. If the drawing of the ball is done without replacement, then the probability of success of drawing a white ball will be 7/16 for the first trial, 6/15 for the second trial, or if a red ball is drawn for 1st time will be 7/15, and so on.
 From the above statement, we can say that the success will not be the same for all the trials, so the trials are not Bernoulli trials.

 Binomial Distribution